VinayShivaram03/APP-Tracking/README.md

-# APP-Tracking
-Tracking the desktop applications in real time and time spent on each application on PC
+Tracking the desktop applications in real time and time spent on each application.

 Dependencies:

-selenium
+- selenium

-Windows Depencies:
+Windows Depencies

-pywin32
+- pywin32

-python-dateutil
+- python-dateutil

-uiautomation
+- uiautomation